-For many affected persons a serious but often medical unrecognized problem:
+For many sufferers, this is a serious but often medically undetected problem:

-Permanently waking up at night, interruptions of the sleep cycle, waking up bathed in sweat, soaking wet nightclothes and bedding.
-All these phenomena of sweating at night have reasons to believe that the high tendency to sweat at bedtime could be caused by a systematic disease or even the side effect of medication.
+Constant waking during the night, interruptions of the sleep cycle, waking up drenched in sweat, soaking wet night clothes and soaked bed linen.
+All these phenomena of night sweating give reason to believe that the high tendency to sweat at bedtime could be caused by a systematic disease or even the side effect of medication.

-- Gastroenterological, neurological and psychiatric (Reflux, Injury of the spinal cord, Deprivation - Alcohol)
+- Gastroenterological, neurological and psychiatric (reflux, spinal cord injury, withdrawal - alcohol).